ClayStack/claystack-docs/docs/contracts/clayexchange.md

 Fulfills order by providing base token and sends amount to order owner.
 If amount is partial and the order started unstaking, user will receive a new order for the corresponding claim.
 This order can in effect be offered again in the market at a discount.

+Fulfill as a payable function allows for two modalities, either sending the fulfillable amount as native token (e.g. ETH) or pre-approving the wrapped amount of the base token (e.g. WETH).
+When sending the native token, the amount sent must be at least the amount to be fulfilled of liquid token.
+To simplify the calculation see orderAmounts().

 ```sol
 function fulfill(
     uint256 _orderId,